cloudstorm/open-angular-crud/README.md

 1. Enjoy! or read [the Basics](docs/basics.md)

 #### Dependencies
-* As of v0.0.1 CloudStorm depends on the Rails Asset Pipeline, we're removing this dependency in v0.1
+* As of v0.0.1 CloudStorm depends on the Rails Asset Pipeline
-*
+  _We're removing this dependency in v0.1, making CloudStorm backend-independent_
+* A JSON API serializer for the backend.
+  _There are dozens of libraries to choose from, see the [Basic How-to](docs/basics.md) for more info._

 ## Run Demo
 To run a demo app, do the following: